elemiller31/Math195-Final-Project/README.md

 ## Background

 In November of 2021, Utah passed their congressional districting plan following the 2020 census.
 In March of 2022, the map was challenged as a partisan gerrymander against Democrats.
 The challenge is based on the claim that Republican legislators cracked Salt Lake County, a democratic leaning county.
-In the graphic representing the distribution of Democratic and Republican Voting Precincts, we can see that there is a blue clump of voters near the top.
-However, in the second graphic, we see that this area is split by all four districts.
+In the graphic representing the distribution of Democratic and Republican Voting Precincts, we can see that there is a blue clump of voters representing Democratic voters near the top, which is Salt Lake County.
+However, in the second graphic, we see that this county is split by all four districts.

 ## Data